Introduction

 Preparation

-It is highly recommended to have a dedicated host for the ZDM software installation.
+It is recommended to have a dedicated host for the ZDM software installation.
 The host where the ZDM software is installed is referred to as the ZDM Service Host.
 The following prerequisites must be met on that host:

 - 100 GB of free storage space.